 An externality exists when the consumption or production choices of one person or firm enter the utility or production function of another entity without that entity's permission or compensation.

-From a social perspective, negative externalities will be oversupplied by the market.
+Negative externalities will be oversupplied by the market.

-Switch essentially all energy use to electric power
+We need to switch essentially all energy use to electric power

-Decarbonize electricity production as fast as possible
+Then decarbonize electricity production as fast as possible

 Increase energy efficiency of durables (ACs, water heaters, etc)